dimboump/predict-potus-affiliation/Report_BoumparisD.md

 | *Total*                |  *1,003*  |

 With that being said, I went ahead and dropped the speeches that were delivered by Presidents other that Democratic or Republican.
 Then, I concatenated the two sub-`DataFrames` into one.
 The task is now, therefore, a binary classficiation task.

+#### 1.2.4 Preprocessing

+Preprocessing is maybe the most tedious part of (Text) Data Analysis yet the most essential one.
+Without proper preprocessing, the models will not be able to perform to their best.

+In this project, preprocessing included:

+* __Removing punctuation__: Use of punctuation does not provide the algorithm with meaningful data, so we may exclude it from the data.
+* __Lowercasing and tokenizing text__: This step is important so casing does not result in idential words being treated as different ones.
+* __Removing stopwords__: This is done to avoid feeding the algorithms with high-frequency words that do not carry significant meaning (e.g. 'the', 'of', 'at', etc.).

+Vectorization, which usually comes after tokenization, is not done in the preprocessing phase, as I used different methods in the two types of algorithms.